 The Ernst von Siemens Music Foundation, LUCERNE FESTIVAL and BR’s musica viva establish the new concert initiative räsonanz.

-Press release of the Ernst von Siemens Musikstiftung, June 1st, 2015
+Press release of the Ernst von Siemens Music Foundation, June 1st, 2015

 At the Ernst von Siemens Music Prize ceremony on May 31, 2015 in Munich, Michael Krüger, President of the Bayerische Akademie der Schönen Künste and Chairman of the Board of Supervisors at the Ernst von Siemens Music Foundation, announced a cooperation between the foundation, Switzerland’s LUCERNE FESTIVAL and Munich’s musica viva of the Bayerischer Rundfunk that aims at focalizing contemporary orchestral music.
 The series titled räsonanz will kick off in Munich in February 2016.